ChalmersLibrary/canvas-group-bookings/README.md

 4. Important: when adding the tool as an External Application, make sure that ```Privacy Level``` is set to ```Public``` and ```Custom Fields``` includes ```custom_canvas_roles=$Canvas.membership.roles```.
 This is to make sure the user gets the correct enrolled role for the course.

-5. (Optional) If you want the system to send confirmation messages in Canvas (via Inbox) you need to setup a user account in Canvas with Administrative privileges, to be able to send messages via the Conversations API.
+5. (Optional) If you want the system to send confirmation messages in Canvas (via Inbox) you need to setup a user account in Canvas, to be able to send messages via the Conversations API.
 On this account, generate an Access Token and use this token in the environment variable ```CONVERSATION_ROBOT_API_TOKEN```.

+    1. If you are using an account that is NOT an Account Admin, you must add this user account to the course where the tool is being used, with Administrator role.
+This will make sure the account has access to sending messages to people in the course roster.

+    2. If your course has visibility "institution", that means any user that can log in to Canvas can access the course and use the tool.
+In this case, adding the user account to the course roster has no effect, since it needs to send messages to any user in the Canvas account.
+In this case, the user account MUST be an Account Admin, so that it has access to sending messages to any user.

+    3. If you have installed the tool for the whole account so course administrators can activate it via Course Navigation, it's probably impossible to add the user account to each course.
+In this case, you will have to make the account an Account Admin.

 ## Requirements